northswiss/jekyll-boilerplate/_posts/2016-08-22-productivity-hacks-while-traveling-for-business.md

 As a professional, it can seem like your smartphone’s calendar has more of a say on how you spend your time than you do, making it difficult to block out time to concentrate on work.

-This is exactly why business travel is so valuable: outside of the thrill of travelling to a new location and pursuing an opportunity you’ve been setting up, business travel can potentially offer hours of uninterrupted time — a rarity this day and age.
+This is exactly why business travel is so valuable: outside of the thrill of traveling to a new location and pursuing an opportunity you’ve been setting up, business travel can potentially offer hours of uninterrupted time — a rarity this day and age.

 Still, while most business travellers imagine they’ll be productive on their trip, business travel can be exhausting.
 Simply _wanting_ to be productive when your everyday routine is disrupted won’t cut it — actively planning _how_ you’re going to be productive when the opportunity arises will.